 Demonstrate and evidence that the funding would represent value for money. (max 400 words) The scale of funding is sufficient for each activity.
 Value for money will be ensured through procurement of each part of the work along with advice sought from relevant colleagues in the LLEP (e.g. Comms support from Jackie and Graeme); colleagues in the Midlands Energy Hub (e.g. WMCA are proposing to commission some similar work based on support for businesses to decarbonise); and advice from the wider Zero Carbon network locally (e.g. DMU who have extensive experience of training, and council contacts who have engaged with economic and infrastructure projects).
-Finally - we will seek to add value to the pieces of work through linking with new/innovative products where appropriate and looking to partners for match funding towards specific project developments if applicable. that the team have a standard level of understanding of zero carbon, alongside some bespoke facilitated training enabling individuals/teams to understand how the agenda is interpreted in their work area.
-Value for money will be ensured through specific tailored training.
-The engagement with the LCEGSS and wider business environment will be a package of measures including engagement with representatives to understand where support will be best directed, and then applying this to a delivery model for engagement and encouragement to decarbonise.
-This will also be backed up with a range of Communications to support and publicise and celebrate efforts.
-Value for money with the Business Cases for the energy infrastructure projects will be ensured through links to other pieces of work and procurement ensuring that we are building on existing information and expertise.
+Finally - we will seek to add value to the pieces of work through linking with new/innovative products where appropriate and looking to partners for match funding towards specific project developments if applicable.
+The training package will be procured, and will be bespoke to the that the team zero carbon, a enabling indivagenda is into will be ensured.
+The engagement engagement support will be delivery mode decarbonise.
+Communicative efforts.
+Value for mor infrastructure he needs of the LLE have a standard le alongside some bestiduals/teams to underpreted in their worked through specific thent with the LCEG will be a package of with representatives to be best directed, and all for engagement at This will also be based ons to support and they with the Busines projects will be ensured.
+P team - e.g. ensuring vel of understanding of spoke facilitated training derstand how the rk area.
+Value for money are building on existing information and expertise.
 Is the project scalable?
 If so what is the minimum amount of funding required.
 Parts are scalable - we would be able to identify more projects to conduct feasibility on, and as the businesses section (part 2) develop we would be able to scale this activity.
 Minimum spend is £100,000.

-Outputs, Outcomes and Impact

-The funding recipient will be responsible for reporting against all outputs, outcomes and impacts detailed below.
+Outputs, Outcomes and Impac et The funding recipient will be redetailed below. esponsible for re eporting agair nst all outputs, out comes and impacts Impacts Please identify the impacts thi economic growth, social inclu Outputs and outcomes Quantity (e.g. nur jobs, number of n Baseline value Assessment (e.g. who will measure the outcome, when and how will it be measured)